weakish/weakish.github.com/dive-into/ruby.md

 ```

 Well, you can argue that `Proc.new` inserts code into the enclosing method, just like block.
-But `Proc.new` creates an object, while block are *part of* an object.
+But `Proc.new` creates an object, while block are _part of_ an object.

 And there is another difference between lambda and `Proc.new`.
 That is their handling of (wrong) arguments.
-lambda complains about it, while `Proc.new` ignores extra arguments or considers absence of arguments as nil.
+Lambda complains about it, while `Proc.new` ignores extra arguments or considers absence of arguments as nil.

 ```
 irb(main):021:0> l = -> (x) { x.to_s }